wpgeorgia/portfolio/index.md

 ---

-# 🧱 Estimating Population at the Building Level – Lab 2
+# 🧱 Estimating Population at the Building Level with Dasymetric Mapping

-📅 **Date:** January 23, 2025
-🎓 **Course:** CP 6541 – GIS for Urban Planning
-✍️ **Author:** Will Georgia

-This lab explores methods to estimate population at the building level in Manhattan using zoning, land cover, and census data.
+This lab completed in my Environmental GIS course explores methods to estimate population at the building level in Manhattan using zoning, land cover, and census data.
 The analysis combines spatial joins, population density calculations, and building geometry to create meaningful estimates of where people live.

 ## 🛠️ Skills Demonstrated
 - Spatial join of building centroids with census blocks